 Play the video to hear from past board members about their thoughts on serving on the board, then click the green links below for more information.

-Why to Apply: Reflections from Current and Recent Student Board Members
+Why to Apply: Reflections from Current Student Board Members

-Each year a total of twelve students are selected to serve on Middlebury's Academic Judicial Board (AJB) and Community Judicial Board (CJB).
-Students consistently find this experience to be among the most enriching, provocative and important aspects of their time at Middlebury.
+Students consistently find their experience as judicial board members to be among the most enriching, provocative and important aspects of their time at Middlebury.
 Below are some reflections from current and recent board members.

 Karen Liu '15: Every hearing with the CJB were moments of intense engagement that I rarely experience elsewhere.
 I was required to listen to every thought, evaluate the information presented, while reflecting on my personal judgment, biases, and values.
 Through this challenging experience, I was able to further develop valuable skills, such as empathy, critical thinking, and self-reflection.